HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-tmcae-block.md

 ### 4.5.
 Host Group - DR Drill / Takeover

-Wait for data synchronization to complete (synchronization snapshot completed), check the host group that needs to be disaster recovery drilled/taken over, then click on the 'Drill' / 'Takeover' button:
+Wait for data synchronization to complete (synchronization snapshot completed), check the host group that needs to be disaster recovery drilled/taken over, then click on the **"Drill"** / **"Takeover"** button:

 Note: For disaster recovery hosts that are first added to the host group, it is necessary to perform data synchronization operation, otherwise it will not be possible to perform disaster recovery drill/takeover even if the disaster recovery hosts in the host group have already performed data synchronization operation during Host Disaster Recovery.